LeetLLM

 But how does the model avoid confusing content with position when they are summed into the exact same values?
 Empirically, addition works well because the embedding space is extremely high-dimensional (typically d=1024d = 1024d=1024 or more).
 In high-dimensional spaces, random vectors are nearly orthogonal.

 During training, the learned projections WQ,WK,WVW_Q, W_K, W_VWQ,WK,WV naturally separate the content and position signals into different, nearly orthogonal subspaces of the same ddd-dimensional space.
-The model learns to route the position information primarily into the attention score calculations (QQQ and KKK), while preserving the semantic content in the value vectors (VVV).
+The model learns to route the position information primarily into the attention score calculations (QQQ and KKK), while the value vectors (VVV) preserve the semantic content.

 Limitations of absolute methods